SABS-R3/scientific-computing/hugo_site/content/unit_2_linear_algebra/07-conjugate-gradient-method.md

 matrix must be "easy" to solve in some fashion, and also result in a transformed problem with better conditioning.

-**Termination**: The CG algorithm is normally run untill convergence to a given tolerance which is based on the norm of the input vector $b$.
+**Termination**: The CG algorithm is normally run until convergence to a given tolerance which is based on the norm of the input vector $b$.
 In the algorithm above we iterate until the residual norm is less than some fraction (set by the user) of the norm of $b$.